da-luce/pico-servo/README.md

 use the corresponding `_wait` variant.

 > [!WARNING]
-> For position control functions, the wait time is estimated using the provided servo speed if [position feedback](https://learn.adafruit.com/analog-feedback-servos/about-servos-and-feedback) is not available.
-However, the speed of a servo is dependent not only it's formal specification, but the angle delta and torque on the motor.
-Thus, the waiting functions provide a general estimate on blocking time without position feeback.
+> For position control functions, the wait time is estimated using the specified servo speed when [position feedback](https://learn.adafruit.com/analog-feedback-servos/about-servos-and-feedback) is not available.
+However, a servo's actual speed depends not only on its rated specifications but also on factors like the angle delta and motor load.
+As a result, the wait functions provide only an approximate blocking time in the absence of position feedback.

 | **Control Type** | **Functions**                                | **Description**                                                                              | **Details**                                                                                                                                                             |
 | ---------------- | -------------------------------------------- | -------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |